PORTIONS FILMED BUT NEVER USED

 The film's musical arranger, Gary Carpenter, remembers similarly: "I have a vivid memory of having to score a phenomenally complex dream sequence for Howie, which was like post-scoring an animation, it was so intricate.
 The fades and dissolves and extensive use of library footage for this sequence seriously dented the budget.
 Despite Robin Hardy's enthusiasm for it and its inclusion in what I assumed at the time to be 'The Director's Cut', I have never seen reference made to it again and it is in no existing version of the film."

-A cast list presented in Variety has a confusing entry too – it lists a character called "Landers", played by S. Newton Anderson.
-This credit is nowhere to be found in the movie's own closing cast list, nor does there seem to be candidate role within the finished film.
+A cast list presented in Variety has a confusing entry – it lists a character called "Landers", played by S. Newton Anderson.
+This credit is nowhere to be found in the movie's own closing cast list, nor does there seem to be an obvious candidate role within the finished film.

-Similarly, on the cast list at the end of the film, there are two credits for a "Communicant", one played by Jan Wilson (who, I am fairly sure, is the thin-faced woman sitting prominently in the front row of the church, next to the man with the beard) and the other by Ross Campbell.
-These would seem to be something to do with the mainland church scene near the beginning of the film.
-A script amendment dated 8th October 1972 (i.e. very close to filming, and replacing the sketchily drafted butcher and publican sequences Allan Brown describes on p154 of the 2nd edition of his book) details a scene which might have fitted the bill:
+Similarly, on the cast list at the end of the film, there are credits for two roles of a "Communicant" which would seem to be something to do with the mainland church scene near the beginning of the film.
+One is listed as being played by Jan Wilson (who, I am fairly sure, is the thin-faced actress sitting prominently in the front row of the church, next to the man with the beard) and the other by Ross Campbell (who doesn't seem to be the man with the beard sitting next to her, but may well be the man two pews behind with the long hair, brown tie and also sporting a beard, sitting next to Howie's fiancée).
+A script amendment dated 8th October 1972 (i.e. very close to filming, and replacing the sketchily drafted butcher and publican sequences Allan Brown describes on p154 of the 2nd edition of his book) details a scene which may explain these credits: